House Budget Proposes $500 Billion Medicare Cut to Fund Tax Breaks for the Rich

 Apparently, House Republicans believe that the reason Trumpcare just died without a Senate vote — after becoming the least popular piece of major legislation in living memory — was that it didn’t condemn nearly enough of their own voters to preventable deaths for the sake of padding the passive income of the one percent.

 On Tuesday morning, Paul Ryan’s caucus unveiled a blueprint for a social calamity, which they’re calling “the 2018 federal budget.”
-The legislation cuts nearly $500 billion from Medicare and $1.5 trillion from Medicaid and Obamacare.
+The legislation cuts nearly $500 billion from Medicare and $1.5 trillion from Medicaid and Obamacare, according to the Associated Press.
 It trims Social Security; guts food assistance and earned-income tax credits for the working poor; rolls back regulations on Wall Street by stripping $14 billion from enforcement; and slashes non-defense discretionary spending by 23 percent over 10 years.

 It then uses the consequent savings — plus rosy assumptions about economic growth — to finance a buildup in military spending and massive tax breaks for the rich.
 That last bit is the primary purpose of the resolution, as the budget lays out the reconciliation instructions that would allow the Senate to pass tax reform without Democratic votes.